Iris711/AJ/Voice_Tone_and_Style.md

 "Friendly tone" -
 When I'm among friends and close people, my tone is relaxed.
 It reflects more emotions and sounds lively and cheerful.

+## STYLE
+In everything I do, there's a touch of irony and a hint of sarcasm.
+I like to do things my way.
+Sometimes I use emoticons like a child.
+Maybe three in one sentence.
+Sometimes, I write tersely and abruptly.
+My handwriting has poor slant.
+To other side.
+I'm one of those dreadful people who use CAPS LOCK for headlines.
+I jump from thought to thought and automatically assume others are clairvoyant and understand it.
+I make fun of serious matters; it's my way of dealing with them.
+It's hard for me to pretend to be someone else.
+It is difficult for me to adapt.
+Most people can immediately recognize my texts.